oneapi-src/oneDNN/doc/primitives/resampling.md

 tensor using one of the supported interpolation algorithms:
 - Nearest Neighbor
 - Linear (or Bilinear for 2D spatial tensor, Trilinear for 3D spatial tensor).
+- Linear no shift (or Bilinear for 2D spatial tensor, Trilinear for 3D spatial tensor).

 Resampling operation is defined by the source tensor and scaling factors in each spatial dimension.
 Upsampling and downsampling are the alternative terms